cyber-dojo/runner/README.md

 - A docker-containerized stateless micro-service for [cyber-dojo](http://cyber-dojo.org).
 - Runs cyber-dojo.sh inside a docker container within a given amount of time.

-API:
+API
   * [GET run_cyber_dojo_sh(image_name,id,files,max_seconds)](#post-run_cyber_dojo_shimage_nameidfilesmax_seconds)
   * [GET ready?()](#get-ready)
   * [GET sha()](#get-sha)

+JSON in, JSON out
-  * All methods receive a json hash.
+  * All methods receive a JSON hash.
     * The hash contains any method arguments as key-value pairs.
-  * All methods return a json hash.
+  * All methods return a JSON hash.
     * If the method completes, a key equals the method's name.
     * If the method raises an exception, a key equals "exception".